google/api

 This enables a HTTP JSON to RPC mapping as below:

-Note that fields which are mapped to HTTP parameters must have a
+Note that fields which are mapped to URL query parameters must have a

-primitive type or a repeated primitive type.
-Message types are not
+primitive type or a repeated primitive type or a non-repeated message type.

-For HTTP method kinds which allow a request body, the `body` field
+For HTTP methods that allow a request body, the `body` field

 specifies the mapping.
 Consider a REST update method on the